 - Pour beef stock over rolls, cover, and place in heated oven.
 Bake for 1 hour or until cabbage is tender and meat is cooked.

-- Serve with pan juices and a drizzle of sour cream, or mix the pan juices with sour cream and ladle it over the cabbage rolls.
+- Serve with pan juices and an optional drizzle of sour cream, or mix the pan juices with sour cream and ladle it over the cabbage rolls.

 - Cabbage rolls freeze well before or after cooking and can be made in a slow cooker (see your manufacturer's instructions).